-Q: What do you think is the biggest challenge for artists in the surface art industry?A
+Q: What do you think is the biggest challenge for artists in the surface art industry?

-: “Themselves.
+A: “Themselves.
 We’re often so hard on ourselves and that fear of not being good enough keeps us from even trying.
 For a long time I was afraid of showing my work because I thought it wasn’t good enough.
 I still battle with that, but other artists from online communities have been very supportive…”

 A: “I saw a way to make my art business more lucrative through licensing.
-I began licensing my own images back in 1990…. (and) as my licensing business grew, I saw a need for additional art categories and talents and began representing other outdoor wildlife artists.”Q: Why and how has your art changed (in style, colors, techniques, etc.)?A
+I began licensing my own images back in 1990…. (and) as my licensing business grew, I saw a need for additional art categories and talents and began representing other outdoor wildlife artists.”

-: “At JQL, design is essential.
+A: “At JQL, design is essential.
 Taking the beautiful art from our represented artists, and enhancing it through design to fit the manufacturers’ product shapes and retail markets is key to large volume sales for us.”

-Q: What do you see as The Big Challenge to the surface art industry this year?A
+Q: What do you see as The Big Challenge to the surface art industry this year?

-: "Copyright infringements.”
+A: “Copyright infringements.”

 Annie Chen, Lemonni Design, Vancouver, BC – With a background in graphic design, Annie “loves pattern so much,” she says, “it wasn’t enough just to create patterns: I wanted to see them in application.
-So I started Lemonni – a stationery and home decor line.”Q: How did you become an artist?
-What/who inspired you?
-A
+So I started Lemonni – a stationery and home decor line.”

-: "I guess you can say that it runs in my family.
+A: “I guess you can say that it runs in my family.
 My mom was a graphic designer and now a painter; my sister is an interior designer.
 My mom taught me drawing and color theories since I was little”